 The College has a written agreement with The Canadian Alliance of Physiotherapy Regulators to utilize their expertise in credential review and conducting the Physiotherapy Competency Examination.
 Use of a national organization to conduct the assessments promotes national consistency of results and eases labour mobility.
+In December 2011, the College and The Alliance extended their current written agreement for an additional five years.

 The College also relies upon the expertise of language testing services, such as TOEFL, TOEIC, MELAB, IELTS and CanTEST to provide evidence of sufficient language fluency.
 However, the College does not have a formal relationship with any of the agencies that deliver these tests.
+The Alliance is exploring the development of a profession-specific language test.
+The pilot results will be available in 2012.